28msec/zorba/test/update/Scripts/Readme.txt

 # See the License for the specific language governing permissions and
 # limitations under the License.
 #

-To generate a report for submitting to the W3C be sure to use at least Xerces 3.1.1
+To generate a report for submitting to the W3C:

-0. For submitting reports to W3C one should compile Zorba with:
+0. For submitting reports to W3C one should compile Zorba with ZORBA_WITH_BIG_INTEGER=ON
-    ZORBA_WITH_BIG_INTEGER=ON
     ZORBA_XQUERYX=ON
     ZORBA_TEST_XQUERYX=ON
     ZORBA_TEST_W3C_TO_SUBMIT_RESULTS=ON
     ZORBA_WITH_JSON=OFF

-Update the import_w3c_update_testsuite.sh by removing lines 136, 139 and 140.
+   And make sure you are using at least Xerces version 3.1.1.

 1. Import XQUTS.